FlankMe/general-gym-player/README.md

 Yet, I lazily chose to let TensorFlow do the heavy lifting and to enjoy the convenience of the readily-available Adam Optimizer.
 I may publish a Numpy (stochastic gradient descent) implementation at a later stage.

+**EDIT: Numpy implementation is now available in the same folder.
+File name is `GeneralGymPlayerWithNP.py`.**

 ### Requirements
 * **Python 3**.
 I recommend this version as it's the only one I found compatible with the below libraries;
 * **PyGame**, I used version 1.9.2a0.
 Download it from [here][1];